othertylerparker/cookiecoinad/README.md

 ----------------

 Cookiecoin is a version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 30 second block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~300,000 total coins

-The rest is the same as Bitcoin.
  - 20 coins per block
  - 2016 blocks to retarget difficulty